EvCf1703/D-B/README.md

-#Decimal converter tools to Binary convert
+##Decimal converter tools to Binary convert
-a bug? report!
+-- a bug? report!
 Hahaha